Why I Became A Birth Doula

 Please contact us if you require more information or if you can’t find what you’re looking for – we would love to help you.

-I am a W.O.M.B.S* – trained Doula and Executive Committee Member, mentoring trainee and new doulas at New Somerset Hospital and through private workshops.
+I am Tarryn Walton, a wife, mom and experienced doula.
+I certified through WOMBS and serve on the executive committee, mentoring trainee and new doulas at New Somerset Hospital and through private workshops.
 I also teach prenatal Satyananda yoga and am in the process of completing my childbirth educator training with the ICEA.

 A Doula’s role is to provide physical, emotional and informational support to the mother and her family before, during and after childbirth.
 There are many proven physiological and psychological benefits that come into effect when a birthing mother feels safe, relaxed, informed and supported.
 Doulas are specially trained in the birth process and know just how to help make this happen.
 For more on how this is achieved click here.